EnHatch/StyleGuide-ObjC/README.md

 ```
 ##Spacing

-Indent using 2 spaces (this conserves space in print and makes line wrapping less likely).
+Indent using 2 spaces.
 Never indent with tabs.
 Be sure to set this preference in Xcode.

 Method braces and other braces (```if/else/switch/while``` etc.) always open on the same line as the statement but close on a new line.
 ####Preferred:
 ```Objective-C
 if (user.isHappy) {